 There are two universal languages.
 One is math...the other is story.
 Storytelling is built into the human experience.
 It's how we pass on our history, where we can learn how to live, and answer questions about "right" and "wrong."

 It doesn't take a PhD in English Lit to understand what makes a story good or bad.
 We all know what a story should do, even if we can't articulate it.
-Perhaps the most common storytelling element that "makes or breaks" a story is structure.
+Perhaps the most common storytelling element that "makes or breaks" a story is a story structure.

 Our goal for today is to lay out one such narrative formula: the Dan Harmon Story Circle.
 Let's start with a quick definition.